 Being late or not attending the dress rehearsal or recital is unacceptable.
 It is also important that the student be at each of these functions from beginning to end.
 We understand that it is not always the student who is responsible for arriving on time, but the parent bringing them.
 Any punitive action against the student impedes the academic purpose of recital preparation.
 Therefore, the penalty for late arrival will fall on the parent.
 Our main goal is to create a successful learning environment for all students.

 Enrollment for the summer term is mandatory, although the scheduling is more flexible.
-Students are required to have a minimum of five lessons to hold their place in the program and group class is optional.
+Students are required to have a minimum of six lessons to hold their place in the program and group class is optional.
 However, it is recommended that students participate in group class and take lessons if they and their teacher are both in town.
 Without the burden of a school schedule and homework, many students choose to take more than one lesson per week in the summer term in order to make greater strides towards their particular goals.
 Scheduling for the summer term is worked out between the teacher and student on an individual basis and is not governed by a set schedule as is the school term.

 Working Piece.
 A working piece is the piece the student is currently studying.

 Proficiency Piece.
 While the working piece challenges a student by being on the cutting edge of that student’s learning, the proficiency piece is the piece that comfortably falls within the techniques the student has mastered.
 The proficiency piece is determined by which book the student is in as follows: